env3d/password-lessons/README.md

 running sha256sum on a potential set of passwords, then comparing it against the password file.
 A naive approach can be found in [naive_crack.sh](naive_crack.sh).

+When you pre-compute hashes in order to perform a brute force attack (aka dictionary attack), the pre-computed hash is called a "rainbow table".

-Write a script to recover all the passwords using the "rainbow table" concept mentioned in the video, where instead of recomputing the sha256sum every single loop, we pre-compute them before the loop begins.
+Write a script to recover all the passwords using this "rainbow table" concept.
+Instead of recomputing the sha256sum every single loop, we pre-compute them before the loop begins.
 Call this solution q3.sh.

 HINT: double loops are very slow, but grep is very fast.
 Once you have computed the "rainbow table",